ChristopherDelgado/Fibonacci-Dynamic-Programming/README.md

 # Fibonacci-Dynamic-Programming
-Demonstrates the differences in speed of three different methods to find the nth Fibonacci number.
-With a Recursive method, a Memoization method, and a Bottom up method.
+Demonstrates the differences in execution time (in nano-seconds) of three different approaches to finding the nth Fibonacci number.
+The approaches being a Recursive, Recursive with Memoization, and Botttum up.